zamazan4ik/awesome-pgo/article/article.md

   - Developers do not believe in their benchmarks (DuckDB and Broot)
   - Developers are unresponsive (SQLite, MongoDB and others)
   - Bugs with LTO and PGO in Rustc compiler
-  - ClickHouse in the Instrumentation mode runs the ClickBench suite for more 30+ hours on my Linux setup
-  - Got an additional RAM from my friend since 32 Gib is not enough for LLVM BOLT :)
   - Needed to complete registrations in many bugzillas or even trickier platforms - please add the possibility to login with Google, GitHub or smth like that
   - Some people integrate PGO even without benchmarks - just because they can :) Usually, it’s not a good idea (since PGO can give you nothing but you will pay for the longer compilation process)
   - Problems with hardware architecture availability in CI (GitHub Actions as an example of such CI service)